14dstcyr/smart-store-ddstcyr/README.md

    - logger.py (this is going to be a file)

 ### Be sure to git push the new information to your repository

+### Create a Jupyter notebook in VS Code or other chosen editor